csc-training/csc-env-eff/_slides/08_datamigration_io.md

 # Managing file I/O (2/3)

+- To avoid on Lustre:
-- Avoid accessing lots of small files on Lustre
+   - Accessing lots of small files, opening/closing a single file in a rapid pace
-   - Actual data and metadata separated, optimized for parallel I/O of large files
+   - Having many files in a single directory
+- Use [file striping](https://docs.csc.fi/computing/lustre/#file-striping-and-alignment) to distribute large files across many OSTs
 - Use more efficient file formats when possible
+   - Simply using `tar` and compression is a good start
-   - Use high-level I/O libraries and portable file formats like HDF5 or NetCDF
+   - High-level I/O libraries and portable file formats like HDF5 or NetCDF
      - Enable fast I/O through a single file format and parallel operations
-   - Solution of TensorFlow in AI/ML: TFRecords - a simple record-oriented binary format
+     - [AI/ML example: TensorFlow's TFRecords](https://github.com/CSCfi/machine-learning-scripts/blob/master/notebooks/tf2-pets-create-tfrecords.ipynb) – a simple record-oriented binary format
 - Docs CSC: [How to achieve better I/O performance on Lustre](https://docs.csc.fi/support/tutorials/lustre_performance/)

 # Managing file I/O (3/3)